 - Sciatica, TMJ, recurrent sprains and strains

-Decrease joint stress and muscle tension with the Active Release Techniques
+Decrease Joint Stress and Muscle Tension with Active Release Techniques

-Active Release Techniques incorporates similar techniques to deep tissue massage and myofascial release because it works by manipulating soft tissue, thereby reducing stress placed on joints and nerves.
+Active Release Techniques incorporate similar techniques to deep tissue massage and myofascial release because it works by manipulating soft tissue, thereby reducing the stress placed on joints and nerves.
 But every technique differs and depending on the person, they may respond better to various treatments.
-Many patients begin to feel relief just after a few sessions, as the inflammation and tension in the body begins to decrease.
+Many patients begin to feel relief just after a few sessions, as the inflammation and tension in the body begin to decrease.

-Dr. Anthony Criscuolo is a certified Active Release Techniques Provider and Instructor
+Dr. Criscuolo is a Certified Active Release Techniques Provider and Instructor

 Only a credentialed ART® provider can ascertain whether ART® might prove beneficial for your condition.
 To become proficient in ART®, it takes approximately two years of working with patients once a provider has taken the courses and passed the required examinations.
 Providers must attend annual update seminars to maintain their credentialed status and keep current of any new protocols and research.

 To learn more about Active Release Techniques and see if it is right for you, contact our team today!
 Dr. Criscuolo and his team are here for you and will get you back to your optimal health.